shakArora/govGame/README.md

 # LawTopia

-Bill to Law Game
+**Bill to Law Game**

-Objective:
+#### Objective:
 Demonstrate knowledge of the Bill to Law Process Validate how difficult the journey legislation takes in order to pass Be creative to add policies, players, and knowledge of the political landscape Analyze the functionality of the legislative branch (and other branches) within the lawmaking process.
 2-4 Players

-Dice

-Brainstorm session
+#### Brainstorm session
-Name of Game
+Name of Game: LawTopia
-* LawTopia
-What kind of game
-* Digital Dice Game
+What kind of game: Digital Dice Game
-Group Skills:
-* Graphic Design, Web Programming
+Group Skills: Graphic Design, Web Programming

-Need to know / spotlight ideas

-Special Rules
+#### Special Rules:
-* Compete to pass a law against a bot

-Graphics
+* Change your party by spending 1000 points
+* Add another bill for 500 points

-* NodeJS and Vite
+**Graphics:** NodeJS and Vite

-Easy or difficult to make laws
+**Easy or difficult to make laws:** Difficult
-* Difficult

-Basic Plot:
+**Basic Plot:** You are a congressperson and are trying to get your bill passed in Congress.
+The only way to pass your bill though, is to make sure that luck is on your side and you can get past the hurdles of LawTopia

-Each Member will be responsible for the following:
+**Each Member will be responsible for the following:**
 * Charan - Graphic Design
 * Shivum - Frontend and Backend
 * Jasraj - Game Logic